-The extent of impact to soils by organic compounds will be further defined by hand-augering four to six shallow (less than 5 feet deep) borings around boring ASB-1 and testing soils from the borings for volatile organic vapors with a PID.
-At least two borings will be made between ASB-1 and the rear property line to determine if the area of soil impact extends to the property line.
+The extent of impact to soils by organic compounds will be further defined by hand-augering three to four shallow borings (less than 5 feet deep) around boring ASB-1 and testing soils from the borings for volatile organic vapors with a PID.
+One of the borings will be made between ASB-1 and the rear property line to determine if the area of soil impact extends to the property line.
 Upon completion, the borings will be filled with a sand-cement slurry.
 Soil cuttings will be placed on plastic sheeting, covered with plastic, and stored temporarily on site pending analytical testing and disposal.